-The HawkEye began as a civic- and community-journalism project of students in the Journalism Department at Indiana University of Pennsylvania.
+The HawkEye began as a civic- and community-journalism project among students in the Journalism Department at Indiana University of Pennsylvania.

-These undergraduates report and write public-service investigative stories focused on their campus, their community and their county.
-This series of stories is called The Civic Project.
-The stories are rooted in the curriculum of the News Reporting classes taught by IUP journalism professor David O. Loomis Ph.D.
+These undergraduates reported and wrote public-service investigative stories focused on the community of Indiana, Pa., and the surrounding county.
+These local news stories — called The Civic Project — were rooted in the curriculum of the News Reporting classes taught by IUP journalism professor David Loomis, Ph.D.

-The HawkEye’s first Civic Project stories were published online in mid-July 2008.
-Additional stories are published each semester.
-Earlier stories have been published in local print media since 2004.
-Other civic collaborations have included reporting projects in partnership with The Indiana Gazette, the League of Women Voters of Indiana County and the IUP student newspaper The Penn.
+The HawkEye went online in 2008.
+Earlier Civic Project stories were published in local print media as early as 2004.
+Collaborations have included reporting projects in partnership with The Indiana Gazette, the League of Women Voters of Indiana County and the IUP student newspaper The Penn.

-Civic Project stories have won top awards from the Pennsylvania NewsMedia Association for public-service/enterprise reporting by college students, most recently in February 2016.
-The latest award continues a string of honors dating to 2005 that have flowed from the statewide press association to the digital online newspaper and the IUP journalism program.
-Seven times student investigative stories published by The HawkEye have been submitted to the Keystone competition.
-Seven times they have won awards.
+Civic Project stories perennially have won top awards from the Pennsylvania NewsMedia Association for public-service/enterprise reporting by college students, most recently in March 2018.
+The latest award continued a string of honors dating to 2005 that have flowed from the statewide press association to the digital online newspaper and the IUP journalism program.

-Since August 2016, The HawkEye has received sustaining external funding from The Falcon Fund, a nonprofit philanthropic group within The Pittsburgh Foundation.
-The Falcon Fund supports entrepreneurial aspiration, technological innovation, public higher education, public-service enterprise journalism and community-focused civic engagement.
+In 2016-2017, The HawkEye received internal funding from the IUP College of Humanities and Social Sciences.
+The funding was supplemented by sustaining external funding from The Falcon Fund, a local philanthropic group within The Pittsburgh Foundation.
+The Falcon Fund supports entrepreneurial aspiration, technological innovation, public higher education, public-service enterprise reporting and opinion, and community-focused civic engagement.